prarthanatraj07-eng/OnlineFoodDelivery_MVC/README.md

 The application provides a complete food ordering experience where customers can register, browse restaurants, order food, complete payments, track deliveries, and download invoices.
 It also includes an administrator portal for managing restaurants, menus, customer orders, and dashboard statistics.

+The frontend is built using JSP, HTML, and CSS with server-side rendering through JSP.
+The user interface is implemented without external UI frameworks such as Bootstrap.
 The project follows a layered architecture to separate presentation, business logic, and database operations, making the application easier to maintain and extend.

 ---